-Academic Counseling Services (ACS) is the central advising office for all Undecided and Undeclared students at USC.
+Academic Exploration Advising (AEA) is the central advising office for all Exploratory, Undecided and Undeclared students at USC.
 We assist students who are undecided or unsure about their major to find their academic home at USC.
 We are here to provide information and guidance throughout the exploration process.

 Academic Advising is an ongoing process of clarification and re-evaluation of academic goals and plans with active participation between the advisor and the student.
 It’s more than just scheduling and registration!
 We are committed to providing students with information about campus resources and offer referrals, and opportunities that help enhance the academic experience including internships, volunteer work, international opportunities, and directive research.